curly1/voice-activity-detection/README.md

 ## 2. Scope

 The goal of the project was to develop a Voice Activity Detection system using Neural Networks.
-The overall approach is as follows:
+Main tools used in the project:

-- [Lhotse library](https://github.com/lhotse-speech/lhotse) was used to prepare the data;
+- [Lhotse library](https://github.com/lhotse-speech/lhotse) for data preparation and data augmentation;
-- PyTorch was used for the NN modelling part;
+- PyTorch for NN modelling;
--
+- scikit-learn and matplotlib for analysing and visualising the results.